ascarter/ascarter.github.io/about.markdown

 # About

-I own a web development firm [Source Blueprints, LLC][sourceblueprints]  where I specialize in Ruby on Rails and mobile projects on the iOS and Android platforms.
+I own a web development firm [Sparse Labs, LLC][sparse]  where I specialize in Ruby on Rails and mobile projects on the iOS and Android platforms.

 I studied Electrical Engineering at the University of Washington.
 While at UW, I did two internships with Microsoft on the Mac Excel team.
 After graduation, I worked for Microsoft from 1995 to 2005 in SQL Server, bCentral, and Xbox Live.
 After Microsoft, I worked at several startups including Source Labs, Pure Networks, and Jobster.
 Most recently, I worked for three years as a senior software engineer at Getty Images.